gholtzap/journal/posts/why_cs_majors_cant_get_jobs.md

 **Your project should hit at least one of these categories:**

-1. Make money
+1. Be interesting to you or the world
-2. Attract a ton of attention
+2. Attract attention
-3. Be interesting to you or the world
+3. Make money

 If your project cannot meet any of these criteria, then do not make it.
 If you don't know enough to make a project, then learn.